 While VA continues to improve its centralized Security Incident and Event Management processes, we continue to identify deficiencies with how audit logs and security events are managed throughout the enterprise.
-Specifically, we noted that security logs were not always enabled, effectively managed, aggregated, or proactively reviewed for certain significant systems, such as Veterans Information Systems and Technology Architecture, and users with excessive privileges given their job responsibilities.
-VA Handbook 6500, Appendix F provides high-level policy and procedures for collection and review of system audit logs.
+Specifically, we noted that security logs were not always enabled, effectively managed, aggregated, or proactively reviewed for significant systems such as Veterans Information Systems and Technology Architecture.
+These issues occurred because many systems and applications do not readily communicate with logging software or do not have the capability to produce comprehensive security logs.
+The VA Knowledge Service provides high-level policy and procedures for collection and review of system audit logs.
 Audit log collections and reviews are critical for evaluating security-related activities, such as determining individual accountability, reconstructing security events, detecting intruders, and identifying system performance issues.
 Moreover, we have identified and reported deficiencies with audit logging for more than 10 years in the annual FISMA reports.